rolandmueller/bigdata/docker.md

 docker container ls -a
 ```

-## Running, stoping, and Attaching an Image
+## Running, stopping, and attaching an Image

 Starts Docker container and ends it right away:
 ```bash